comeonism/IWasFramed-In/README.md

 ## Technologies used

-- JavaFX for GUI stuff;
+- ~JavaFX~ Java Swing for GUI stuff (because Raspbian doesn't seem to want to play along with JavaFX);
 - Amazon AWS stuff for fetching and deleting things from S3.